EMDR Therapy in Oregon

 What is EMDR Therapy?

-Eye movement desensitization and reprocessing (EMDR) is a form of psychotherapy that uses rapid back-and-forth movement of the eyes (bilateral stimulation) to help make memories of traumatic or stressful events less disturbing.
-Sometimes instead of eye movements, attention is moved from side to side by using sounds or touch.
+EMDR stands for Eye Movement Desensitization and Reprocessing.
+It's a form of psychotherapy that uses rapid, back-and-forth eye movements (bilateral stimulation) to help make memories of traumatic or stressful events less disturbing.

-The goal is to reprocess distressing memories.
+The goal of EMDR therapy is to reprocess distressing memories.
 Negative feelings and beliefs associated with these memories are separated and replaced with more positive responses.
+It's not about reliving trauma.
+It's about letting your brain naturally process and heal from it.

 How does EMDR Therapy work?